 We aim to improve surveillance, diagnostics, clinical treatment, prevention and disease control for malaria, tuberculosis and other tropical diseases, which kill millions of people each year.

-Led by infectious diseases physician and researcher, Dr Jack Richards, the group works across a range of malaria and tropical diseases research initiatives.
+Led by infectious diseases physician and researcher, Associate Professor Jack Richards, the group works across a range of malaria and tropical diseases research initiatives.

 The focus of their research seeks to identify antibody responses that confer protection from symptomatic malaria and subsequent malaria vaccine development.